Panevėžys: Museums and galleries

 The Panevėžys Civic Art Gallery was established in 1990 and is one of the most important visual arts galleries in Lithuania.
 Since 1989 Panevėžys has been organizing the Panevėžys International Ceramics Symposia, while the Panevėžys Civic Art Gallery houses unique Modern Ceramics Collection of nearly 700 works (mostly created during the Symposia), which is the biggest in the Baltic states and is added to each year.
 The Visual Arts Collection contains 57 works by renowned Lithuanian authors, including Juozas Kaminskas, Stasys Eidrigevičius, Kazys Naruševičius.
 Since 2005 the Gallery began to organize the Panevėžys International Photography Biennial and established a separate Photography Collection which has 519 works of photography and video art.

 On May 31, 2024, the Stasys Museum was opened which is a modern contemporary art center of national importance and is named after internationally renowned artist Stasys Eidrigevičius.
 The Museum has 3,700 square meters, exhibits Stasys Eidrigevičius' works and carries out international cooperation projects.
 In the first month after the opening the Museum was visited by nearly 20,000 Lithuanian and foreign visitors.

 Other smaller art galleries in Panevėžys are Galerija XX, A Galerija, Menų namai.

 Theatre

-Panevėžys is a city with a rich and diverse theatrical culture as there are several significant performing arts centers here, which not only contribute to the cultural life of the city's residents, but also have an international reputation.
+Panevėžys is a city boasting several significant performing arts centers, which have gained an international reputation.